avantikaaaaa/Strategic-Insights-for-New-Restaurants/README.md

 3. [Data Analysis & Visualizations](https://github.com/avantikaaaaa/Strategic-Insights-for-New-Restaurants/blob/main/Visualize.py)
 4. [main.py](https://github.com/avantikaaaaa/Strategic-Insights-for-New-Restaurants/blob/main/main.py)

-# Recommendations/Data Insights for the upcoming restaurants:-
+# Recommendations/Data Insights for the upcoming restaurants:

 ### Theme Focus
 Emphasize Quick Bites and Snacks: Given the consumer interest in fast and convenient dining, focus on creating a menu that highlights quick bites and snacks.
 This approach caters to the growing demand for speed and convenience over traditional meal settings.